Using your professional-looking real estate email address can have many different benefits regarding conversion rates and risk mitigation.

 From the above, we can agree that your email address should include at least your domain name.

-It may come across as even more personal if you can also use your first name, last name, or both.
+It may become even more personal if you can also use your first name, last name, or both.

 So, one template you could use is firstname.lastname@example.org.